Interest-Only Equity Release

 Interest-only equity release frees up funds to spend how you wish, which is understandably an attractive prospect.
 You can use those funds to help support your retirement, help give offspring cash towards their own house deposit, or even consolidate other debts.

-However, these products have other benefits when compared to other equity release loans, such as home reversion plans.
+However, these products have other benefits than equity-release loans, such as home reversion plans.

 Other things to consider